 Following are my top 3 ways employee wellness programs can boost employee engagement, even during a pandemic.

-Top 3 Ways Employee Wellness Programs Can Boost Employee Engagement
+Here Are The 3 Top Ways Wellness Programs Can Boost Employee Engagement

-#1 Reduced Stress and Reduced Cost Of Health
+#1 High Quality Programs Can Reduce Stress and Reduce Cost To Health

 Wellness programs that focus on systems save hospitals a lot of money; money otherwise spent paying for the employees’ health costs.
 A study found that in the US, nearly 30% of adults are obese, 18% smoke cigarettes, and 23% do not get enough exercise (Sam, 2017).
 All these are detrimental to the health of employees.
 Eventual hospitalization and expenditure on various drugs to alleviate these health conditions are an expensive venture for various businesses.